The world's most destructive forest fires

 Ekaterina Anisimova/AFP/Getty Images

-It's not 100% clear how the fires originated: some reports said that they were started on purpose to conceal illegal logging activity, while others concluded that they'd been caused by lightning.
-Russian authorities reported that the fires were finally extinguished at the end of September – by that time they had wrought an estimated £76 million ($100m) worth of damage, not to mention their impact on the forest's resident wildlife.
+It's not 100% clear how the fires originated: some reports said they were started on purpose to conceal illegal logging, while others said they were caused by lightning.
+Russian authorities reported that the fires were finally extinguished at the end of September – by that time they had wrought an estimated £76 million ($100m) of damage, not to mention their impact on wildlife.
 Other areas of the Arctic, including Greenland, Alaska and Canada, were also impacted by fierce wildfires in 2019.

 North Complex Fire, California, USA, 2020